Which Espresso Machine Should You Buy

 Grinder & Compatibility

 Your machine is only as good as the grind you feed it.
-A quality grinder is often more important than the espresso machine itself.
+Moreover, a quality grinder is often more important than the machine itself.

 As shared on r/Coffee: “Allocate 50% of your budget to a grinder.
 The right grinder often improves shots more than a high-end machine.”